Explanations and Justifications for FEC Regulations

 The Commission writes an E&J whenever it submits to Congress a new regulation or amends an old one.
 In those cases where a regulation has been amended, earlier E&Js for that regulation remain valid, unless the revision represents a reversal in Commission policy.
 Thus, for a regulation that has been modified more than once, several E&Js will be pertinent.

-The regulations themselves are generally not included, especially for notices published prior to 1995.
+The regulations themselves are generally not included.
 In cases, however, where a regulation was never put into effect, and thus never published--because of withdrawal by the FEC, suspension due to a Supreme Court decision or disapproval by Congress--the regulation is included.
 It follows the appropriate E&J. Texts of regulations that were once or are currently in effect are available in editions of 11 CFR.

 The effective date for each E&J may be found in the Chronological Index.
 If the regulations were disapproved or delayed due to legislative review, dates for these actions are also given.